rpacelli/FC_deep_bayesian_networks/README.md

 # FC deep bayesian networks

-This repo contains all the code necessary to reproduces results obtained in "PAPER TITLE", that is:
+This repo contains all the code necessary to reproduces results obtained in "A Statistical Mechanics framework for deep neural networks beyond the infinite-width limit", that is:
 - Training of deep fully connected networks in the bayesian setting (with discretised langevin dynamics)
 - Theory computation